Stationary measure induced by the eigenvalue problem of the one-dimensional Hadamard walk: Introduction

 \section{Introduction}

 The notion of quantum walks was introduced by Aharonov et al. \cite{adz} as a quantum counterpart of the classical one-dimensional random walks.
 It is known that the long-time asymptotic behavior of the transition probability for quantum walks on the one-dimensional lattice is quite different from that of classical random walks \cite{ko1}.
-Recently, the quantum walk is intensively studied in various fields \cite{mw}, \cite{por}.
+Recently, the quantum walk is intensively studied in various fields \cite{mw,por}.
+Hadamard walk and Grover walk are the most fundamental objects in this field.
+For example, the Grover walk was applied to spatial search algorithms \cite{akr15}.

+In this paper, we focus on a sequence of measures $\{\mu_{n}\}_{n\in\mathbb{Z}_{\geq}}$ induced by the unitary operator (time evolution operator) $U$ for quantum walks, where $\mathbb{Z}_{\geq}=\{0,1,2,\ldots\}$.
+Especially, one of the basic interests for quantum walks is to determine measures which do not depend on time $n\in\mathbb{Z}_{\geq}$, that is to say, our purpose is to obtain measures satisfied with $\mu_{0}=\mu_{n}$ for $n\in\mathbb{Z}_{\geq}$.
+These measures are called the {\it stationary measure}.
+We can obtain stationary measures by using generalized eigenfunction \eqref{ef1}.